 Electrical outages due to natural disasters, inability to pay your bill, and insufficient personnel to run power facilities due to a pandemic are quite likely unless you have a backup power source.
 Those that live in Maine, South Carolina, Alaska, North Carolina, Louisiana, and West Virginia have more occurrences of power outages than most states.
 So your likelihood of experiencing some sort of power disruption is higher in those states generally.

-What follows are what I consider to be possible SHTF situations we could face in 2021.
+What follows are what I consider to be possible SHTF situations we could face in 2022.
 As stated, we have no crystal ball that lets us look into the future.
-My 5 predictions are a mix of building off what happened in 2020 and gut feelings.
+My five predictions are a mix of building off what happened in 2021 and gut feelings.

 A mutation of the COVID-19 virus that had the death rate of the 1918 pandemic would cripple the nation and world in ways today’s generations could not even begin to imagine.